wjsutton/games_night_viz/challenges/6_final_boss.md

 Welcome back!

-We kicked off 2023 with our collaborative project with #SportsVizSunday exploring the crossover between games and sports: [Is it a Sport or a Game?(https://github.com/wjsutton/games_night_viz/blob/main/challenges/svs_2023.md)
+We kicked off 2023 with our collaborative project with #SportsVizSunday exploring the crossover between games and sports: [Is it a Sport or a Game?](https://github.com/wjsutton/games_night_viz/blob/main/challenges/svs_2023.md)

 For our next theme, you find yourself in an oddly over-stocked room...

 Surely there's nothing waiting for us in the next room...

-Oh wait there is, **it's the Final Boss!**
+Oh, wait there is, **it's the Final Boss!**

 Yes, it's time to face the final boss putting all your newfound skills and abilities to the test!